rtlong/earthquakes/README.md

     GET /earthquakes.json?near=36.6702,-114.8870
     # Returns all earthquakes within 5 miles of lat: 36.6702, lng: -114.8870

-    NOTES:

-    The endpoint should be able to take any combination of GET params, and filter the results properly.
-If on and since are both present, it should return results since the timestamp until the end of that day.
+Note that if `on` and `since` are both specified, it will return results since the timestamp until the end of that day.

-    EXAMPLES:

     GET /earthquakes.json?over=3.2&near=36.6702,-114.8870&since=1364582194
     # Returns all earthquakes over 3.2 magnitude within 5 miles of 36.6702,-114.8870 since 2013-03-29 18:36:34 UTC

     GET /earthquakes.json?over=3.2&on=1364582194&since=1364582194
     # Returns all earthquakes over 3.2 magnitude between 2013-03-29 18:36:34 UTC and 2013-03-29 23:59:59 UTC

-### 3. Write tests/specs in your preferred test library

-Both the API and import task should be tested.

-### Bonus

-Bonus points if open sourced on github and running on heroku.
-Also feel free to add any additional features you think would be interesting or cool.
-Be creative; don't be afraid to show off!
+## Why?

+This was written for a code challenge; see [MANDATE.md](MANDATE.md)